MicrosoftDocs/visualstudio-docs/docs/ide/how-to-manually-create-web-templates.md

 Creating a Web template is different than creating other kinds of templates.
 Because Web project templates appear in the **Add New Web Site** dialog box, and Web project items are categorized by programming language, the .vstemplate file must specify the template as a Web template and identify the programming language.

 > [!NOTE]
-> Web templates must contain an empty .webproj file that is specified by using the `File` attribute of the `Project` element.
-Although Web projects do not require project files, this file is required so that a Web template functions correctly.
+> Web templates must contain an empty .webproj file, and it must be referenced in the .vstemplate file in the `File` attribute of the `Project` element.
+Although Web projects do not require a .\*proj project file, it's necessary to create this stub file for the Web template to function correctly.

 ### To manually create a Web template